Rugby boy: Health problems

 Inhalants cause nausea, blurred vision, memory lapse, and loss of motor coordination.
 These effects may be a minor discomfort to the user after inhalation, but permanent damage from inhalants is irreversible.
 Damage to organs such as the liver, kidneys, brain, and heart could be fatal.

 A documentary by Karen Davila showed the effects of inhalant abuse on a person's body.

-The chemical toluene provides the aromatic smell of contact cement and other glue and is the culprit behind the addiction.
+The chemical toluene provides the aromatic smell of contact cement and other glue and is the cause of the addiction.
 Toluene abusers are exposed to levels above 1000 ppm (parts per million).
 Levels of exposure greater than 600 ppm cause confusion and delirium.
-Inhalant abuse causes permanent damage to the brain and may result in “sudden sniffing death”.
-It can also cause loss of memory, confusion or disorientation, distorted perception of time and distance, hallucinations, nausea, emesis and Psychoorganic syndrome.
+Inhalant abuse causes permanent damage to the brain and may result in sudden death.
+It can also cause loss of memory, confusion or disorientation, distorted perception of time and distance, hallucinations, nausea, emesis and psychoorganic syndrome.
 Inhalant abuse leads to muscle cramps and weakness, numbness of limbs, abdominal pains, damage to the central nervous system, kidneys and liver.
 It also produces psychological dependence.
 Once the habit is formed, the dose must be increased gradually to produce the same effect.